ADOPTION REQUIREMENTS & PROCEDURES

 Rocky Mountain House Rabbit Rescue only adopts rabbits out in pairs.
-If you currently have a rabbit, our single bunnies are available as potential friends for your rabbit (and we will take care of the bonding!).
+If you currently have a rabbit, our single bunnies are available as potential friends for your rabbit.

 Rabbits are extremely social animals and become lonely and bored without a friend.

 There are rare circumstances in which a rabbit decides they don’t want to live with a friend, but in these cases, we place them in a home where other rabbits are present.
 Two rabbits are just as easy to care for as one.